Do expats from Ohio still need to pay state taxes?

 To qualify, you must pass either:

-- Bona Fide Residency Test: You qualify if you are a resident of a foreign country for an uninterrupted period that includes an entire tax year.
+• Bona Fide Residency Test: You qualify if you are a resident of a foreign country for an uninterrupted period that includes an entire tax year.

-- Physical Presence Test: You qualify if you are physically present in a foreign country for at least 330 full days during a 12-month period.
+• Physical Presence Test: You qualify if you are physically present in a foreign country for at least 330 full days during a 12-month period.

 Foreign Tax Credit (FTC)

-The FTC helps you avoid double taxation by allowing you to take credit for foreign taxes paid on income that is also subject to U.S. federal tax.
+The FTC helps you avoid double taxation by allowing you to credit foreign taxes paid against U.S. federal taxes on the same income.

 This credit can significantly reduce your U.S. tax liability, especially if you reside in a country with high tax rates.